Profile

 Appeared at the San Diego Thanksgiving Dixieland Jazz Festival,U.S.

-2004 A concert with Lee Gunness (vocal from Sydney, Australia) at Shimanouchi Church (her second visit).
+2004 Concert with Lee Gunness (vocal from Sydney, Australia) at Shimanouchi Church (her second visit).

-2005 Held a concert at The Industry Club Of Japan, Tokyo.
+2005 Concert at The Industry Club Of Japan, Tokyo.

 Poster-1966